-There are a lot of options in this category, but honestly, investing an additional $10-$20 will pay for itself by a substantial amount in terms of quality, ergonomics and durability.
+There are a lot of options in this category, but honestly, investing an additional $10-$20 will pay for itself by a substantial amount in terms of quality, ergonomics, and durability.
 Cheap dog gates will always stay cheap.

 Dog gates with expansions

-Or rather expanding dog gates… I already talked about this a little, but there are also additional expansions for your pet gates, if you need some extra width or height, or you possibly want to turn your dog gates into playpens for either pets or kids.
+Or rather expanding dog gates… I already talked about this a little, but there are also additional expansions for your pet gates if you need some extra width or height, or you possibly want to turn your dog gates into playpens for either pets or kids.
 These types of gates are slightly more expensive because of their functionality and features, but they are great for customization in case you want to move them around the house, or even from one home to another.
 This category of dog gates will present you with models that often have more than one choice for their extension options.
 If you can afford to spend that little bit extra on an extension – do it!
 You can thank me later once you realize how helpful that is.

 A good example of dog gates with extensions on Amazon is the already mentioned above Richell 6-panel gates, they are absolutely wonderful.
-For a more reasonable price you can also try Summer Infant Metal Expansion Gate.
+For a more reasonable price, you can also try Summer Infant Metal Expansion Gate.

 Separate dog gate extensions

-This is a little different that the expansion gates – I’m talking strictly about the extensions themselves.
+This is a little different than the expansion gates – I'm talking strictly about the extensions themselves.
 Yes, you can buy them separately if you find that your gates are too short!
 Unfortunately, you can buy extensions most of the time only from the same manufacturer where the gates came from, and even then they rarely have this type of feature.
-If you believe that you might need dog gate extensions later, opt in for Richell’s 6-panel gate or find the type of pet gates that can be expanded with separately bought dog gate extensions.
+If you believe that you might need dog gate extensions later, opt-in for Richell's 6-panel gate or find the type of pet gates that can be expanded with separately bought dog gate extensions.